 What is Sex-Hormone Binding Globulin (SHBG)?

 Women with high levels of SHBG have less available testosterone in their bodies.
-That’s bad news for any lady since testosterone (another biomarker measured by InsideTracker) plays a important role in maintaining energy levels, muscle development, bone health, and your sex drive!
+That’s bad news since testosterone (another biomarker measured by InsideTracker) plays an important role in maintaining energy levels, muscle development, bone health, and your sex drive!

 SHBG is an important biomarker… but it’s just one piece of the puzzle in the roadmap to optimal health for women.
 InsideTracker can help provide you with more of the whole picture by analyzing your levels of 43 blood biomarkers related to optimal wellness.

 Get to know more about the biomarkers related to women's wellness.